OpenAcousticDevices/AudioMoth-USB-Microphone-Cmd/README.md

 # AudioMoth-USB-Microphone-Cmd #

 This is a command line tool for configuring the AudioMoth USB Microphone.
-It works with version 1.3.0 and greater of the AudioMoth-USB-Microphone firmware
+It works with version 1.3.0 and greater of the AudioMoth-USB-Microphone firmware.

 ## How to use it ##